aditjya/TaskManagerAPI/README.md

 - **Parameters:**
   - `{userId}`: ID of the user to retrieve tasks for.
 - **Returns:** List of Task objects.
--
-- api/tasks?page=0&size=10 - Retrieves the first page with 10 tasks.
+-  api/tasks?page=0&size=10 - Retrieves the first page with 10 tasks.<br>
-/api/tasks?page=1&size=5 - Retrieves the second page with 5 tasks.
+-  api/tasks?page=1&size=5 - Retrieves the second page with 5 tasks.

 # UserController API